-National Curriculum Objectives: KS2 - a Changes in Britain from the Stone Age to the Iron Age k b The Roman Empire and its impact on Britain ( c Britain's settlement by Anglo-Saxons and Scots d The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor е A local history study (including one or more of the following): 1 a depth study linked to one of the British areas of study listed above 2 a study over time tracing how several aspects of national history are reflected in the locality (this can go beyond 1066) 3 a study of an aspect of history or a site dating from a period beyond 1066 that is significant in the locality f A study of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 (including one or more of the following): 1 the changing power of monarchs using case studies such as John, Anne and Victoria 2 2 changes in an aspect of social history, such as crime and punishment from the Anglo-Saxons to the present or leisure and entertainment in the 20th Century 3 the legacy of Greek or Roman culture (art, architecture or literature) on later periods in British history, including the present day 4 a significant turning point in British history, for example, the first railways or the Battle of Britain g the achievements of the earliest civilizations - an overview of where and when the first civilizations appeared and a depth study of one of the following: Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China h Ancient Greece - a study of Greek life and achievements and their influence on the western world Ancient Greece - a study of Greek life and achievements and their influence on the western world 1 a non-European society that provides contrasts with British history - one study chosen from: early Islamic civilization, including a study of Baghdad c.
+National Curriculum Objectives: KS2 á a Changes in Britain from the Stone Age to the Iron Age l· b The Roman Empire and its impact on Britain c Britain's settlement by Anglo-Saxons and Scots d The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor е A local history study (including one or more of the following): 1 a depth study linked to one of the British areas of study listed above 2 a study over time tracing how several aspects of national history are reflected in the locality (this can go beyond 1066) 3 a study of an aspect of history or a site dating from a period beyond 1066 that is significant in the locality f A st udy of an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066 (including one or more of the following): 1 1 the changing power of monarchs using case studies such as John, Anne and Victoria 2 changes in an aspect of social history, such as crime and punishment from the Anglo-Saxons to the present or leisure and entertainment in the 20th Century 3 the legacy of Greek or Roman culture (art, architecture or literature) on later periods in British history, including the present day 4 a significant turning point in British history, for example, the first railways or the Battle of Britain ł B the achievements of the earliest civilizations - an overview of where and when the first civilizations appeared and a depth study of one of the following: Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China I h Ancient Greece - a study of Greek life and achievements and their influence on the western world i a non-European society that provides contrasts with British history - one study chosen from: early Islamic civilization, including a study of Baghdad c.
 AD 900; Mayan civilization c.
 AD 900; Benin (West Africa) c.
 AD 900-1300.